Black sheep of the family, The

 Fred was a flamboyant character and was as close to being an out gay man as was possible at the time (homosexuality was, of course, illegal).
 The song clearly expresses something of his experience as a gay man.

 Unfortunately his life was dogged with tragedy: in 1913 his father apparently was turned away at the stage door when he arrived with a meat axe to kill his son.
 Tragically, instead his father went home and killed himself.
-Like many music hall artistes he was an extremely heavy drinker, though in his case it’s hard not to see it as a reflection of the difficulties of being openly gay.
+Like many music hall artistes Barnes was an extremely heavy drinker, though in his case it’s hard not to see it as a reflection of the difficulties of being openly gay.

 Shropshire traditional singer, Fred Jordan (1922-2002) was recorded singing this song by Dave Bryant in 1978 or 79, it appears on the CD A Shropshire Lad, Veteran VTD148CD.
 Fred was a well-known figure in traditional singing circles and appeared regularly at folk festivals in the 60s, 70s and 80s.
 He learnt his songs from his parents fellow workers and gypsies who visited the local pub singalong on a Saturday night.
 It’s difficult to know whether Fred Jordan was aware of the context of the original song, and whether his changes to the original words reflect what he was most comfortable singing, or whether he learnt it from someone who either forgot or modified it.